Tsapiky

-Common instrumens in tsapiky include: guitar, electric guitars, bass, drums, accordions, synthesizers, and vocals (usually provided by a choir of women).
+Common instruments in tsapiky include: guitar, electric guitars, bass, drums, accordions, synthesizers, and vocals (usually provided by a choir of women).

 Although initially consisting of solely acoustic instruments, in the 1980s, tsapiky also integrated electric guitars.

 Festivals

 Tsapiky festivals primarily occur in urban centers, such as Toliara.
-These festivals last for several days to a week, and consist of several concerts play for hours, supposedly inducing trance-like states from audience members.
-Rather than come alone, entire families come along, bearing gifts.
+These festivals last for several days to a week, and consist of several concerts played for hours, supposedly inducing trance-like states from audience members.
+Typically, entire families come along, bearing gifts.